 The ISO has also reviewed the Pacific Transmission Expansion Project that has been submitted into the Economic Request window in the 2022-2023 transmission planning process.
 This proposed project is a multi-terminal HVDC project from Diablo Canyon 500 kV substation to multiple 230 kV substations in the LA Basin area.
-The ISO has been in discussion with LADWP as to its potential interest in project and the possibilities of a joint project; however the ISO is not aware of any decisions by LADWP to move forward at this time69.
+The ISO has been in discussion with LADWP as to its potential interest in project and the possibilities of a joint project; however the ISO is not aware of any decisions by LADWP to move forward at this time71.
 The project can provide improved access to future offshore wind development, offload congestion on Path 26, and reduce gas-fired generation local capacity requirements.
-However, an ISO recommendation to approve this project will ultimately depend heavily upon the pace and volume of gas-fired generation retirements planned in the LA Basin.
-The ISO will continue to explore gas-fired generation opportunities both leading up to presenting this Plan to the ISO Board of Governors for approval, and after the Plan has been approved.
+However, an ISO recommendation to approve this project will ultimately depend heavily upon the pace and volume of gas-fired generation retirement plans with the CPUC and work with LADWP on potential collaboration opportunities after the Plan has been approved.